 Power output: 100 watts per channel into 8Ω

 Total harmonic distortion: 0.005%

 Input sensitivity: 0.25mV (MC), 2.5mV (MM), 150mV (line)

 Signal to noise ratio: 78dB (MC), 87dB (MM), 105dB (line)

 Weight: 23kg – that’s what I’m talking about…

 Year: 1999 – 2001?

-With the lid off, you can see this is a serious unit.
+With the lid off, you can see the Sony TA-FA777ES is a serious unit.
 Big filter capacitors mean lots of stored energy, great for dynamics.